 Pay attention to your every thought and action sprouting from your thought, without judging from good/evil thoughts or actions.
 Just be in the present moment.

-As you start watching your every move, your mind starts responding mindfully to your thoughts, resulting great sense of tranquility, and you begin gaining ascendant of your emotions.
+As you start watching your every move, your mind starts responding mindfully to your thoughts, resulting in a great sense of tranquility, and you begin ascending your emotions.
 The awareness reaches the inner vigilance, devoid of any perception.

-If you have physical challenges in following the yogic meditational posture or time in constrain for you, Vipassana / Mindfulness guided meditation is your answer.
+If you have physical challenges following the yogic meditational posture or time constraint, Vipassana / Mindfulness guided meditation is your answer.

 “What am I doing right now?”